 Tip 5 Mutual Affection

 Demonstrate mutual affection.
-The Stanford Encyclopedia of Philosophy states that a necessary condition of friendship is that friends care about the other and demonstrate mutual caring.
+The Stanford Encyclopedia of Philosophy states that a necessary condition of friendship is that friends care about each other and demonstrate mutual caring.

 For some reason at times, we can be drawn to unattainable people; people who do not value us.
 Before investing too much time and love into a relationship we must assess if the friendship is equitable.

-Here are three types of friend groups that have helped me understand and evaluate how many good friends I need.
+Here are three types of friend groups to help you understand and evaluate how many good friends you need.

 Big Network of Friends

 A group where you feel a connection with the people and there are a lot of people pursuing a common goal.
 Although these relationships are more surface-level and not as intimate, close friendships can sprout from within this group.